monday8am/monday8am.github.io/_posts/2018-04-03-result-serialization.md

 ### Preface

-Sometimes at the moment of create an app, you have to introduce some complexity in order to keep the global code base simpler.
+Sometimes when developing an app, you need to introduce some complexity in order to keep your code neat and clean.

-Applying this concept to a bicicle I think in an [internal-gear hub](https://en.wikipedia.org/wiki/Hub_gear) part: the interaction with it is very easy (only one spoke) and makes the life easier if you stop-and-go when commuting in a big city.
+Applying this idea to a bicycle, an [internal-gear hub](https://en.wikipedia.org/wiki/Hub_gear) part comes to my mind: the interaction with it is simple and makes life easier if you stop-and-go when commuting in a big city.
 On the other hand, it is a complex and expensive component.

-Curiosly, the same example can be found inside [Fidesmo](http://fidesmo.com/) app codebase.
+Curiously, the same example can be found inside [Fidesmo](http://fidesmo.com/) app codebase:

 ### The easy interaction

-We use a version of the _Either<_**A**_,_**B**_>_ pattern redefined as _Result<_**T**_,_**E**_>_ .
+We use a version of the _Either<_**A**_,_**B**_>_ pattern redefined as _Result<_**T**_,_**E**_>_.
 Popular in languages like Scala, Elm or Rust, it is fantastic because it wraps a value of type **T** inside a "request context", where **E** is the error obtained if the request fails.
 Although you can find [many implementations](https://github.com/michaelbull/kotlin-result) around, let's type a simple one:

 {% gist 02cc2ae467845e1ef8ecacfaa56bcca9 %}